-If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are continuing to grow.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+People interested in HVAC quickly discover why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.

 What Are HVAC Technicians?